elpato-dev/OSINT-compass/README.md

 ## Installation
 Installation currently is not very easy, since the tool consists of multiple services deployed on render.com and docker containers.
 A hosted instance can be found here: https://osint-compass-portal.onrender.com

+Basically what you would do is take the submodules and deploy them to render.com.
+OSINT-compass-engine as a web service and and OSINT-compass-portal as a static website.

+For alerting you need to deploy a Postgresql datbase on render.
+Additionally you need something that can run cron jobs (on render they are paid only) and run the OSINT-compass-alert-cron in what ever intervall you want it to send out alerts.

+To simplify this process in the future we plan on releasing a Docker image, that combines all the services.

 ## Usage
 This sections includes detailed instructions for using the tool.
 If the tool has a command-line interface, include common commands and arguments, and some examples of commands and a description of the expected output.
 If the tool has a graphical user interface or a browser interface, include screenshots and describe a common workflow.